 Plus, it would always help adopt a solution that does not require deep prior knowledge to start using AIaaS.
 Let’s quickly look at some popular types of AIaaS solutions.

 Today, bots are creating waves in customer care.
 They help reduce first-time response rates and boost customer satisfaction.
-Moreover, with automation, routine tasks can be avoided, saving agents valuable time and the ability to shift their focus on more complex tasks.
+Moreover, with automation, routine tasks can be avoided, saving agents valuable time and the ability to shift their focus to more complex tasks.

 Europe’s fastest-growing parcel company, InPost, recently reported that they automate as many as 92% of the millions of customer conversations they handle each year through leveraging a chatbot.